nilostolte/Sudoku/README.md

-Given the extremely short execution times, the low level nature of the [original algorithm](https://github.com/nilostolte/Sudoku#algorithm), and the considerable amount of low level optmizations that are possible in C language, one may confortably conclude that C is the most ppropriate language to use the algorithm, since it will provide faster answers.
+Given the extremely short execution times, the low level nature of the [original algorithm](https://github.com/nilostolte/Sudoku#algorithm), and the considerable amount of low level optmizations that are possible in C language, one may confortably conclude that C is the most appropriate language to use the algorithm, since it will provide faster answers.
 This means, that the C implementation can be seen as the ideal engine for an interactive program where the grid can be entered through a GUI and that the solution must be supplied in real time when it is requested by the user.